rowe-morehouse/rowe-morehouse/readme.md

 <li>I'm <strike>maintaining</strike> no longer maintaining a <a href="https://gist.github.com/rowe-morehouse/b73cd74f5ed0e60633eb233244bd69e6" target="_blank">List of AI Writing Tools</a> I started compiling 2 years ago.
 Too much AI HYPE out there for me to deal with.
 I do, however, regularly use GPT and Bard for industry research, brainstorming, summarizing, & context-based sales email personalization. 🤖<small><br /><br /></small>
 <li>🔧 ⁣<strong>I wrote a piece</strong> on <a href="https://rowemore.medium.com/taming-uncertainty-and-risk-in-product-management-5cac9eb85dec">Managing Risk in Product Management</a>.
 You can also see a few more of my writing samples on Medium: <a href="https://rowemore.medium.com">Rowe Morehouse</a>.
 <small><br /><br /></small>
-<li>Marketers, check out my <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vQzv-S8MkS8L51NciTmGI-PrbPqAFr1GrW1Db5AQsqgQ0uDEAO6c-otIiP2u5t8SM7kG5vF5zeDLpPk/pubhtml">Big List of Dark Patterns</a> (google sheet) — with copywriting examples! — and offending URLs that demonstate the patterns! … Or if you're in a hurry, here's <a href="https://www.deceptive.design/types">the TL;DR on Dark Patterns</a>.
-<small><br /><br /></small><li>I made a list of over 12,000 keywords that elicit <em>positive emotions</em> vs <em>negative emotions</em> … you can check it out ⇨ <a href="https://docs.google.com/spreadsheets/d/1DjsQzSqYtgoyqW9UmptcrnmqLx73mbch7M0zmV5VuuQ/edit?usp=sharing">on this google sheet</a>.
-I'm using it for copywriting.
-MAKE A COPY FOR YOURSELF. ✨
-<small><br /><br /></small><li>I'm experimenting with <a href="https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm">The NRC Word-Emotion Association Lexicon (EmoLex)</a> and other corpi — like OpenLexicon, for example — to do <a href="https://monkeylearn.com/blog/opinion-mining/">opinion mining</a> on a dataset of <a href="https://www.kaggle.com/rowemorehouse/googleplaystoreuserreviews">Google Playstore App Reviews</a> I made on Kaggle.
+<li>I'm experimenting with <a href="https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm">The NRC Word-Emotion Association Lexicon (EmoLex)</a> and other corpi — like OpenLexicon, for example — to do <a href="https://monkeylearn.com/blog/opinion-mining/">opinion mining</a> on a dataset of <a href="https://www.kaggle.com/rowemorehouse/googleplaystoreuserreviews">Google Playstore App Reviews</a> I made on Kaggle.
 <small><br /><br /></small>
 <ul type="circle">
 <li><strong>My goal with this whole Machine Learning / Artificial Intelligence</strong> angle-of-inquiry is to learn to【1】write more engaging copy,【2】develop more empathetic products, and【3】design better UI components.
 The research that's out there gives me an <a href="https://web.stanford.edu/~jurafsky/slp3/slides/21_SentLex.pdf">evidence-based direction</a> … plus it's <strike>fun to spin-up the AI stuff on Google Cloud</strike> it's not that fun anymore when GPT is so easy to use & a gazillion products out there w/ their own angle on it.